DiwakarBasnet/GPU-mode/CUDA/README.md

 - [x] Querying CUDA device properties from host code

 ### Day-06
 Today I read chapter 5 of the book, which talks in detail about the memory hierarchy in GPU.
 I learned about the Streaming Multiprocessors (SM) in CUDA and way to allocate data in shared memory for increased efficiency of GPU by reducing the global memory access.
 I also learned about tiling for improvement in matrix multiplication.
+In tiling matrix multiplication, it utilizes shared memory thus reducing the global memory traffic and increasing effective bandwidth.
+Compared to naive approach, tiled matrix multiplication improves the performance by more than 60%.
 - [x] Tiled matrix multiplication
+- [x] Dynamic allocation of tile width in tiled matrix multiplication